-David Card, "The impact of the Mariel boatlift on the Miami labour market", Industrial and Labour Relations Review, vol. 43, No. 2 (January 1990), pp. 245-257; Mette Foged and Giovanni Peri, "Immigrants' effect on native workers: new analysis on longitudinal data", Institute for the Study of Labour discussion paper No. 8961, 2015; Andri Chassamboulli and Giovanni Peri, "The labour market effects of reducing the number of illegal immigrants", Review of Economic Dynamics, vol. 18, No. 4 (October 2015).
+David Card, "The impact of the Mariel boatlift on the Miami labour market", Industrial and Labour Relations Review, vol. 43, No. 2 (January 1990); Mette Foged and Giovanni Peri, "Immigrants' effect on native workers: new analysis on longitudinal data", Institute for the Study of Labour Discussion Paper No. 8961 (March 2015); Andri Chassamboulli and Giovanni Peri, "The labour market effects of reducing the number of illegal immigrants", Review of Economic Dynamics, vol. 18, No. 4 (October 2015).

-Francesco D'Amuri and Giovanni Peri, "Immigration, jobs and employment protection: evidence from Europe before and during the Great Recession", Bank of Italy working paper No. 886, 2012.
+Francesco D'Amuri and Giovanni Peri, "Immigration, jobs and employment protection: evidence from Europe before and during the Great Recession", Bank of Italy Working Paper No. 886 (October 2012).